Ramesses II: Other Nubian monuments

 As well as the temples of Abu Simbel, Ramesses left other monuments to himself in Nubia.
 His early campaigns are illustrated on the walls of the Temple of Beit el-Wali (now relocated to New Kalabsha).
 Other temples dedicated to Ramesses are Derr and Gerf Hussein (also relocated to New Kalabsha).

-For the temple of Amun at Jebel Barkal, the temple's foundation probably occurred during the reign of Thutmose III, while the temple was shaped during his reign and that of Ramses II.
+For the temple of Amun at Jebel Barkal, the temple's foundation probably dates during the reign of Thutmose III, while the temple was shaped during his reign and that of Ramesses II.